-Parents are the biggest influence on whether pre-teens and teens decide to drink alcohol but teachers are important allies.
+Parents are the leading influence on whether pre-teens and teens decide to drink alcohol but teachers are also important allies.
 Parents can make the most of this by asking teachers to give them a head’s up if they notice anything in their kids’ behavior patterns at school.

 Teachers see kids for seven hours a day on school days–more, if they advise clubs, coach sports, or direct plays.
 Even more importantly, they see kids when they are hanging out with their peers.
 Since many teens seem to think of teachers as androids that never leave the classroom, they talk openly in front of us.
 Teachers can spot those red-flag social interactions as they are happening and sometimes even drop some truth and subtly reinforce parental guidance.

 What teachers also see is how your parent to kid conversations about alcohol really are effective.
 Yes, we see kids making poor, impulsive choices.
 We also see kids refusing temptation, standing up for their values, and being positive leaders among their peers.They are using the confidence you built with them and the replies you rehearsed with them to make good choices.